 You could fill it with sake to the rim, pass it around and let everyone drink from it.

-On first sight, the 8 shaku masu cup looks just like a standard size, one go masu.
+At first sight, the Medium masu cup looks just like a standard size, one go masu.

 It's inner volume is about 0.143L = 143ml, equal to a half full standard glass cup.